 As such, you would be able to take a partial settlement for your car’s value and apply for a cosmetic total loss with the DMV.
 Speak with an attorney or insurance agent for more information on this process.

-To learn more about your next steps after your vehicle has been totaled in an accident, consult an experienced West Virginia personal injury attorney at Prim Law Firm, PLLC.
+To learn more about your next steps after your vehicle has been totaled in an accident, consult an experienced West Virginia car accident attorney at Prim Law Firm.
 Call 304-721-4619 or contact us online to schedule a free initial consultation.